-We get it, Arcteryx products are high tech!
-I’ve written a bunch of descriptions for Arcteryx winter products, and I’ve learned a lot about what is behind their fancy naming system.
-I also learned that there are loyal Arcteryx customers who actually care a whole lot about all the details and want to know what all the codes mean.
+We get it, Arc’teryx products are high tech.
+I’ve written a bunch of descriptions for Arc’teryx winter products, and I’ve learned a lot about what is behind their fancy, and at times complicated, naming system.
+I also learned that there are loyal Arc’teryx customers who actually care a whole lot about all the details and want to know what all the codes mean.

 Arc’teryx Naming Scheme

-Sometimes there will be two letters at the end of an Arcteryx product name, and you’ll think to yourself, “okay, now what’s this about?”
+Sometimes there will be two letters at the end of an Arc’teryx product name, and you’ll think to yourself, “okay, now what’s this about?”
 Turns out these modifiers help further distinguish each product’s intended use.
 Here’s a quick rundown:

-MX is for mixed usage and changing conditions, focusing on breathability, durability, and mobility.
+MX is for mixed weather and changing conditions, focusing on breathability, durability, and mobility.

 LT is lightweight with minimalist design (such as no pockets), but still highly durable.

-SL is even lighter, sacrificing a bit of durability.
+SL is even lighter, sacrificing a bit of durability for better packability.

 FL stands for fast and light; minimalist garments for high performance in varying weather.

-Plain old GORE-TEX (used in the Sabre, Zeta, and Beta SL jackets) is engineered for continuous activities of low to medium intensity, such as trekking and hiking.
-This material features good breathability, with complete waterproof protection, and durability.
+Plain old GORE-TEX (used in the Cassiar, Zeta, and Beta SL jackets) is engineered for continuous activities of low- to medium-intensity activities, such as trekking and hiking.
+This material features good breathability with complete waterproof protection and durability.

-GORE-TEX Active (used in the Tecto FL jacket) is engineered for continuous high output activities like running.
+GORE-TEX Paclite (used in the Zeta FL jacket) is engineered for deployable weather protection when hiking or backpacking.
 It offers superior breathability, next-to-skin comfort, and it’s still fully waterproof.

 GORE-TEX Material Codes